-Ecuador maintains a number of tariff and non-tariff barriers that impede the importation of food and agricultural products.
-While the import tariffs are not excessive, technical barriers and sanitary/phyto-sanitary (SPS) restrictions are often problematic.
-Importers raise concerns that these measures are not established with the intent of protecting human, animal or plant health, but rather to restrict trade and limit the outflow of foreign exchange (i.e., dollars).
+Ecuador maintains multiple tariff and non-tariff barriers that impede the importation of food and agricultural products.
+While the import tariffs are not excessive, technical barriers and sanitary/phytosanitary (SPS) restrictions are often problematic.
+Importers raise concerns that these measures are not established with the intent of protecting human, animal or plant health, but to restrict trade and limit the outflow of foreign exchange (i.e., dollars).
 Trade sources comment that Ecuador suffers from weak, inefficient government institutions that reinterpret the application of rules and their requirements.
-Administrative procedures are often deemed by importers to be cumbersome, requiring excessive documentation.
+Importers often consider the administrative procedures to be cumbersome, requiring excessive documentation.

-Food safety responsibilities are shared by the Ministries of Agriculture, Livestock, Aquaculture and Fisheries (MAGAP) and Public Health (MoPH).
+the Ministries of Agriculture and Livestock (MAG) and Public Health (MoPH) both share food safety responsibilities.
 Several agencies within these ministries handle the technical and administrative processes of prior authorization, inspection, and control of local and imported food and agricultural products.